kohitij-kar/decifer_autism.github.io/index.md

-_This resource currently contains hundreds of facial images (AI created, real photos, cartoons etc.) with varied emotions (with royalty free usage permit).
-In addition, the predicted "**diagnostic efficiency**" of the image-sets (i.e., ability to optimally discrminate between behaviors of individuals with autism or neurotypical development) as predicted by various models of primate vision are also provided here.
-This is a work in progress and I hope over time, the community will grow to include researchers doing clinical work who can test and validate these predictions"_
+This resource currently contains hundreds of facial images (AI created, real photos, cartoons etc.) with varied emotions (with royalty free usage permit).
+In addition, the predicted "**diagnostic efficiency**" of the image-sets (i.e., ability to optimally discriminate between behaviors of individuals with autism or neurotypical development) as predicted by various models of primate vision are also provided here.
+This is a work in progress and I hope over time, the community will grow to include researchers doing clinical work who can test and validate these predictions_

-## Basic Steps
+## Basic Steps:

 Original Image | Resized and SHINED | Aperture placed | Predicted Difference
 -------------- | ------------------ | --------------- | --------------------
 ![](XzAxNDIzNzkuanBn.jpg)|![](im27_shined.png) |![](im27.png)|0.13

-## Welcome to GitHub Pages
-You can use the [editor on GitHub](https://github.com/kohitij-kar/decifer_autism.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+# Background: Why does this page exist ??

 <details>
   <summary>  What is DECIFER Autism? </summary>